njonsson/structured_io/README.md

 _StructuredIO_ resembles Elixir’s [_IO_][Elixir-IO] module.
 The difference is that whereas _IO_ gives you sequential access to a freeform stream of bytes or lines of data, _StructuredIO_ guarantees that when you read data it conforms to a structure that you specify.
-Reads are contingent on the data’s conformity to a structure.
 That is to say, only complete data elements are read, so that your application can more easily handle truncated or streaming application data.

-You may find _StructuredIO_ useful for reassembling application data that arrives in streaming fashion over TCP.
+Among other applications, you may find _StructuredIO_ useful for reassembling data that arrives in streaming fashion over TCP.

 **See what’s changed lately by reading [the project history][project-history].**